|

 Searching for an element is done using a hash into the key array.

-Another way of looking at a dictionary is as a array which uses
+Another way of looking at a dictionary is as an array that uses

 arbitrary access keys (i.e. not just integers as arrays do).